jimbro1000/virtual6809/README.md

 ## Video ##

 The VDG is not an emulation, it is an approximation of the original hardware to provide a more palatable experience than the 6847 reference hardware.
+The implication of this is that the multiplexing required to avoid bus contention is not present.

 VDG timing is independent of the actual cpu clock so display artifacts will be radically different from the real components.
 The timing can be locked to the cpu clock if desired.

+## References ##